How to Interpret Biblical Prophecy

 In all passages but particularly in prophetic sections, one must give proper attention to the meanings of proper names, the geography, customs, culture, flora and fauna, and the climate.

 Prophetic passages are full of symbolic language.
 Some of these symbols are repeated over and over in many prophecies.
-Even though the Bible was written over a period of 4000 years in three different languages, there is a consistency in the use of prophetic terms.
+Even though the Bible was written over 4000 years ago in three different languages, there is a consistency in the use of prophetic terms.
 These symbolic terms are to be understood by the culmination of their uses.
-Others symbols appear only once and those are usually explained in the text.
+Other symbols appear only once and those are usually explained in the text.
 In the end, some will only be understood in the light of fulfillment.

 When reading older theology books one must look at how they are using terms.
-The term literal to the Reformers meant a departure from the allegorical interpretation of the Roman Catholic Church, and not the hyper literalism that dispensationalist in the last 200 years have been teaching.
-They have made it their stock in trade to turn the locusts into helicopter, and the horses into tanks [Rev 9] without any regard for that fact that locusts and horses are known to be fulfilled Old Testament prophecies as invading armies.
-Then these hyper-literalist will turn on a dime and clearly understand that the lamb is symbolic of Messiah, and has nothing to do with sheep.
+The term was literal to the Reformers and meant a departure from the allegorical interpretation of the Roman Catholic Church and not the hyper literalism that dispensationalists in the last 200 years have been teaching.
+They have made it their stock in trade to turn the locusts into helicopters, and the horses into tanks [Rev 9] without any regard for the fact that locusts and horses are known to fulfill Old Testament prophecies as invading armies.
+Then these hyper-literalists will turn on a dime and clearly understand that the lamb is symbolic of Messiah, and has nothing to do with sheep.
 [Rev 14].
-All this makes their literal interpretation subject to their own whims, which leads to bizarre ego-centric rules based on their own personal imaginings.
-“I know it true because it makes sense to me.”
+All this makes their literal interpretation subject to their whims, which leads to bizarre ego-centric rules based on their imaginings.
+“I know it’s true because it makes sense to me.”
 This is a departure from the historic grammatical exegesis that is the cornerstone of rational interpretation the Reformers left us.

-It is absolutely essential that we return to the basic rules of interpretation.
+We must return to the basic rules of interpretation.
 “The Bible is its own best commentary.”
 The best way to speculate on what an unfulfilled prophecy might mean is to look at fulfilled prophecies with similar language usage.
-Consider what was predicted and look at the history and then make an extrapolation as to what the fulfilled might mean.
+Consider what was predicted look at the history and then make an extrapolation as to what the fulfilled might mean.

 Understanding Prophetic Language